Draw a separate hypothetical pedigree identifying the inbred indi... | Channels for Pearson+

 Textbook Question

-Draw a separate hypothetical pedigree identifying the inbred individuals and the inbreeding pathways for each of the following inbreeding coefficients: F=4(1/2)⁸
+Draw a separate hypothetical pedigree identifying the inbred individuals and the inbreeding pathways for each of the following inbreeding coefficients: F=4(1/2)⁶

 Verified Solution